ktorio/ktor-documentation/topics/server-opentelemetry.md

 }
 ```

-### Add custom attributes {id="config-attributes"}
+### Add custom attributes {id="config-custom-attributes"}

-To add custom attributes when a span starts and when it ends, use `attributesExtractor`:
+To attach custom attributes at the start and end of a span, use the `attributesExtractor` property:

 ```kotlin
 install(%plugin_name%) {